Lynchburg metropolitan area

-The Lynchburg Metropolitan Statistical Area is a United States Metropolitan Statistical Area (MSA) in the state of Virginia, as defined by the Office of Management and Budget (OMB) as of June 2003.
-As of the 2000 census, the MSA had a population of 228,616.
-In 2009 this was estimated to have risen to 247,447; as of 2016, the Lynchburg MSA was estimated to have a population of 260,320, making it the fifth-largest metro area in the state.
+The Lynchburg, VA Metropolitan Statistical Area is a metropolitan statistical area (MSA) in the U.S. state of Virginia, defined by the Office of Management and Budget (OMB) as of July 2023.
+As of the 2020 census, the MSA had a population of 261,593.
+In 2025 this was estimated to have risen to 269,169, making it the fifth-largest metro area in the state and the 188th largest in the United States.

 MSA components

 Note: Since a state constitutional change in 1871, places in Virginia incorporated as a "city" are independent cities and are not located in any county.
 The OMB considers these independent cities to be county-equivalents for the purpose of defining MSAs in Virginia.

 Four counties and one independent city are included in the Lynchburg Metropolitan Statistical Area.